maths/moodle-qtype_stack/doc/en/Installation/LTI.md

 # About LTI

-Learning Tools Interoperability (LTI) is a specification of a web protocol which allows online learning systems to exchange information an interconnect.
+Learning Tools Interoperability (LTI) is a specification of a web protocol which allows online learning systems to exchange information and interconnect.
 It can be used to provide quizzes (containing STACK questions or not) to other learning systems, or to include quizzes within a Moodle system on which STACK is not installed.

-LTI is entirely separate from STACK, and the details are available from the [IMS Global](https://www.imsglobal.org/activity/learning-tools-interoperability) website.
+LTI is entirely separate from STACK, and the details of the protocol are available from the [IMS Global](https://www.imsglobal.org/activity/learning-tools-interoperability) website.
 LTI can be use to provide/consume a wide range of functionality beyond STACK quizzes.

 # Installing LTI

 There are two sides to LTI: the provider and consumer.

-1. If you haven't installed STACK on your machine, or use another learning management system you will need to *consume* a service with STACK.
+1. If you haven't installed STACK on your server, or use another learning management system, you will need to *consume* a service with STACK.
 Moodle has an LTI consumer by default.
 You don't need to add anything to Moodle to consume LTI.
 2. The LTI provider is an [optional plugin](https://moodle.org/plugins/local_ltiprovider).
 If you intend to provide STACK questions as an LTI service you will need to install this.

-## Settings for the LTI provider plugin.
+## Settings for the LTI provider plugin

+The LTI provider plugin can be used with the default settings.

-# Providing STACK quizzes using LTI (default at Edinburgh)
+# Providing STACK quizzes

+This section describes how to use LTI to provide STACK quizzes as part of a short Moodle course.

 ## Setting up a Moodle course as a service for Learn.